krancour/brignext/PROPOSAL.md

 proposed that users, once registered _cannot_ be deleted since nothing prevents a deleted user from re-registering.
-The benefits of _keeping_ but disabling the user account and thereby maintaining the relational integrity of the underlying data store seem to outweight the finality of hard-deleting the account.
+The benefits of _keeping_ but disabling the user account and thereby maintaining the relational integrity of the underlying data store seem to outweigh the finality of hard-deleting the account.
 Users who require their Brigade access to be revoked can therefore have their accounts _locked_ (instead of deleted) by a user manager.